Spoonman: Origin and recording

 "Spoonman" was originally written for the soundtrack to the 1992 film Singles.
 At that time, Soundgarden, along with Pearl Jam, were working on the soundtrack for the film.
 Pearl Jam's bass guitarist, Jeff Ament, had been put in charge of creating the name for a fictional band that would appear in the film.
 Before finally choosing Citizen Dick for its name, Ament had compiled a list of potential names, which included the name "Spoonman".
 The name was inspired by Artis the Spoonman, a street performer from Santa Cruz, California, and later Seattle, Washington, who plays music with a set of spoons.
 Soundgarden's vocalist and songwriter, Chris Cornell, eventually used the names on the list to create songs for the film.
 "Spoonman" was among these, and an acoustic version was created from it.
-This early version of the song can be heard during a scene in the film in which a poster advertising a Citizen Dick show is stapled to a lightpost.
+This early version of the song is played during a scene in the film in which a poster advertising a Citizen Dick show is stapled to a lightpost.

 Rather than just leave the song on the film's soundtrack, Soundgarden began working on an electric version of "Spoonman".
 The song's inspiration, Artis the Spoonman, played a prominent role in the song.
-The final version of the song featured Artis the Spoonman playing his spoons as part of the song's bridge.
-The drummer, Matt Cameron, also plays pots and pans on the song and the bass guitarist, Ben Shepherd, performs backing vocals.
+The final version of the song has Artis the Spoonman playing his spoons as part of the song's bridge.
+Drummer Matt Cameron also plays pots and pans on the song and bass guitarist, Ben Shepherd, performs backing vocals.

 Composition

-"Spoonman" was performed in drop D tuning.The main riff was written in septuple meter, in 7/4 time.
+"Spoonman" is a grunge, hard rock, and alternative rock song, performed in drop D tuning.
+The main riff was written in septuple meter, in 7/4 time.
 The chorus is 4/4 and part of the spoon solo is in 3/4.
 The guitarist, Kim Thayil, has said that Soundgarden usually did not consider the time signature of a song until after the band had written it and said that the use of odd meters was "a total accident".